 You can view a sampling of his Orthodox church designs at his website: https://newworldbyzantine.com/sacred.

 We are still finalizing the architectural plans with Andrew.
 Artistic renderings are at the top of this page, and internal renderings made from the modeling software can viewed here.
-You can also view the floor plan here.
+You can also view the floor plan here, as well as his detailed architectural designs for our new parish.
 The church will be made of stone, be plastered and have iconography on the inside, while using a timber-framed ceiling and walkways.
 It will include all the traditional features of of timeless Orthodox Church architecture that point the worshipper toward the divine.
+It will be located at our new property at 13526 29 Mile Rd in Albion, Michigan.

 Why should Orthodox Churches be beautiful?
 Because beauty leads us to God.
 This lecture by Bishop Alexis of Alaska on Beauty in Orthodox Church architecture is a wonderful place to hear an introduction on this topic.